dspears/ServerlessDynamoDB/README.md

-# Formstack /documents API Using Serverless Framework
+# DynamoDB doocument storage API Using Serverless Framework

-- Implemented create and get by id
-- Also implemented "extra credit":  get all and delete.
+- Implemented CRUD operations for documents stored in DynamoDB
-- Created a test suite using Supertest, Chai, and Mocha (see tests/ folder, and run with "npm test")
+- Test suite using Supertest, Chai, and Mocha (see tests/ folder, and run with "npm test")

-Nice little project.
-This was fun!

-Dave Spears
-daspears3000@gmail.com